brettz9/webappfind/executable-builder/README.md

     (WebAppFind/filebrowser-enhanced/AsYouWish) as completed in process of
     this add-on
 1. As reimplement, *uncomment hidden docs* above

-1. *Other executable types*
-    1. Ability to *drop URL onto AppleScript* and use that?

 1. *UI*
     1. Upgrade my quick-and-dirty, ironically non-concern-separated data files